1. I'm Not Afraid of the Dark

 7. A School Subject Story

+This prompt asks for a theme within the book that’s connected to a school subject.
 This could be a non-fiction book delving into a subject like history, science or art, a biography of someone working in a school subject field, or a fiction book containing a lead character with a career in a school subject area but not in a school, such as scientists, mathematicians, writers, artists, historians, geologists or librarians.
+Alternatively look for books with titles that reference school subjects such as Lessons in Chemistry, or one with a cover that features equipment used in schools, like paintbrushes, science lab equipment or chalkboards.

 Stoner by John Williams (Literary Fiction)